December 19, 2016

 Are you itching to learn more about the STEM subjects you’re passionate about as you venture toward a successful and fulfilling career?
 The College of St. Scholastica is proud to offer a wide range of stimulating and engaging STEM classes to help you work toward achieving your dreams.

 The six classes outlined above are a mere sampling of all that’s available to CSS students!
-You can learn more about the STEM offerings at CSS by visiting the School of Sciences and School of Business & Technology program pages.
+You can learn more about the STEM offerings at CSS by visiting the School of Arts and Sciences and Stender School of Leadership, Business and Professional Studies pages.

 *Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries, and employment conditions in your area may vary.